Toothache: Symptoms, treatment and prevention

 See your dentist as soon as possible if:

 - You have a toothache that lasts longer than one or two days

 - Your toothache is severe

 - You have a fever, earache, or pain upon opening your mouth wide

 Correct identification and treatment of dental infections is important to prevent their spread to other parts of the face and skull and possibly even to the bloodstream.

 What happens when I go to the dentist with a toothache?

 To treat your toothache, your dentist will first obtain a brief medical history and conduct a physical examination.
 He or she will ask questions about the pain, such as when it started, how severe it is, where it is located, what makes it worse, and what makes it better.
 Your dentist will examine your mouth, teeth, gums, jaws, tongue, throat and neck.
 X-rays may be taken as well as other tests, depending on what your dentist suspects is causing the toothache.

 What treatments are available for toothache?

 Treatment for a toothache depends on the cause.
-If a cavity is causing the toothache, your dentist will fill the cavity or possibly extract the tooth, if necessary.
+If a cavity is causing the toothache your dentist will fill the cavity, or if necessary extract the tooth.
 A root canal might need to be done if the cause of the toothache is found to be an infection of the tooth's nerve.
 Bacteria that have worked their way into the inner aspects of the tooth cause such an infection.
 An antibiotic may be prescribed.
 Phototherapy with a cold laser may also be used to reduce the pain and inflammation associated with the toothache.